-Welcome to the MIT Media Lab’s course on project development, prototyping, and deployment readiness for parabolic flights.
+Welcome to the MIT Space Exploration Initiative’s course on project development, prototyping, and deployment readiness for parabolic flights.
 This course supports an annually chartered research flight.
 Admitted student teams will be offered project-deployment slots on the MIT Space Exploration Initiative’s (SEI’s) Spring 2022 parabolic flight.
 This course will cover three main topic areas:

 rapid prototyping and engineering skills to prepare projects for operation in microgravity